Stanislaw-Rudnicki/Stanislaw-Rudnicki/README.md

 -->

 My name is Stanislav, and I'm a switcher.<br>
-From 2019 to 2022, I studied at the [STEP Computer Academy](https://itstep.org/en), majoring in Software Development.
+From 2019 to 2022, I studied at the [STEP Computer Academy](https://itstep.org/en), majoring in Software Development.<br>
+Because of the war in Ukraine, I had to move to Marbella, Spain.<br>
-Now I live in Spain, and I'm looking for a job as a Junior software developer.
+I'm looking for a job as a Junior software developer.<br>
-Before that, I worked for 12 years as a translator of Polish - Ukrainian - Russian languages.
+Before that, I worked for 12 years as a translator of Polish - Ukrainian - Russian languages.<br>
 And also as a teacher of the Polish language.

+### 🛠️ Programming Languages, Development technologies and Frameworks

+### 👩🏼‍🎓 Education

+### 💬 Languages
+English: Native
+German: A2.2